 Wood Coating Company

-There is something undeniably special about wood.
-Whether it is the rich grain of a walnut dining table, the crisp lines of custom oak cabinetry, or the warm glow of a restored bannister, wood brings life and character to our spaces.
+There is something special about wood, whether it is the rich grain of a walnut dining table, the crisp lines of a custom oak cabinetry project, or the warm glow of a refurbished bannister.
+Wood has a way of adding life and character to a space.

 The Science of Wood: Why “One-Size-Fits-All” Doesn’t Work

-Wood is not an inert material like plastic or metal; it is a living, breathing fiber that reacts to its environment.
+Wood is not an inert substance, like plastic or metal, but a living, breathing fiber that responds to its environment.
 A professional wood coater understands this on a scientific level.

 The Chemistry of Coatings

-Walk down the aisle of a hardware store, and you are faced with a confusing wall of options: Polyurethane, Lacquer, Shellac, Varnish, and Oil.
+If you were to walk through the aisle of a hardware store, you are immediately faced with a dizzying array of choices: Polyurethane, Lacquer, Shellac, Varnish, Oil.

-Which one resists the red wine that will be spilled on that bar top?
+What works best to fight the red wine that will inevitably be spilled on the bar top?

 The “Invisible” Art: Surface Preparation